Bradley (automobile)

-The Bradley was an automobile manufactured in Cicero, Illinois, USA, by the Bradley Motor Car Company.
+The Bradley was an automobile manufactured in Cicero, Illinois, United States, by the Bradley Motor Car Company.
 Production commenced in 1920 with the Model H tourer, which was powered by a 4 cylinder Lycoming engine, had a 116-inch wheelbase, and a selling price of $1295.

 In 1921 the Model H continued in production, but was joined by the 6 cylinder powered Model F, also available as a tourer for $1500.

 In November 1920, the company went into involuntary receivership, with liabilities of approximately $100,000.
-Although the assets held by the company were greater, including finished and party-assembled vehicles, along with a large inventory, the company was bankrupt by the end of 1921.
+Although the assets held by the company were greater, including finished and partly-assembled vehicles, along with a large inventory, the company was bankrupt by the end of 1921.
 Total production of the Bradley automobile was 263 cars.